mrhuke/unsupervised_two_speaker/README.md

 It is recommended to run the algorithms under a Linux system in MATLAB.
 The main program will call external executable files which are already compiled in Linux version 2.6.32-358.2.1.el6.x86_64 in a REHL 6.4 distribution.
 Otherwise you have to compile the tandem algorithm (source code in folder "tandem") and segmentation algorithm (source code in folder "segment") and generate your own executables.

+It requires a 16-kHz time-domain cochannel speech as the input.

 Run an example:

-In a Linux system, go to "run" folder and execute seqGrp.m to start the program.
-It requires a 16-kHz time-domain cochannel speech as the input.
-To run a sample program, do the following:

 1. Under a Linux system, go to the "run" folder
 2. start MATLAB